Skip to main content

 Purpose of Declaration under Act

-In applying for a declaration under the Fraudulent Conveyance Act, a party seeks to have title revert to its original or pre-disposition status and thereby attempts to establish a proprietary or other interest in property (Cressey Development Corporation v.
+In applying for a declaration under the Fraudulent Conveyance Act, a party seeks to have title revert to its original or pre-disposition status and thereby attempts to establish a proprietary or other interest in property (Cressey Development Corp. v.
 Western Canada Hydraulic Laboratories Ltd., [1984] B.C.J.
 No. 1230 (QL) (S.C.)).

 Fair, Large, and Liberal Construction and Interpretation